-CAMBRIDGE, MA — The Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School is pleased to announce the appointment of their Fall 2015 Fellows.
+CAMBRIDGE, MA — The Shorenstein Center on Media, Politics and Public Policy, located at the Harvard Kennedy School, is pleased to announce the appointment of its fall 2016 fellows.

-Shorenstein Center Fellows spend the academic semester researching, writing, participating in events and interacting with students, faculty and the Harvard community.
-Since 1986, the fellowship program has welcomed more than 250 accomplished journalists, scholars, and politicians from around the globe.
+Joan Shorenstein Fellows spend the academic semester researching, writing, participating in events and interacting with students, faculty and the Harvard community.
+Since 1986, the fellowship program has welcomed more than 250 accomplished journalists, scholars and politicians from around the globe.

 Walter Shorenstein Media and Democracy Fellow